abidueiro/docker-wordpress-alpine/README.md

 Some explanations are welcome:

 * `-p 80:80` option defines that container's port **80** (second one) will be accessible via the host's public port **80** (first one).
 This is important for a web server to be accessible to the entire world.
+* `--link wordpress:wordpress` again we link two containers to allow them to communicate simply.

 ## Configuring Wordpress